tamucc-comp-bio-assignments/fall_2019/README.md

 3. Operate UNIX/LINUX computers from command line
 4. Construct and modify computer programming/scripting logic structures for processing biological data
 5. Use version control software (git)
-6. Describe and use regular expressions to query data
-7. Typeset with LaTeX or MarkDown
+~~6.
+Describe and use regular expressions to query data~~ ~~7.
+Typeset with LaTeX or MarkDown~~
-8. Use the most popular open-source tools for biological data manipulation
+8. Use the most popular open-source tools for biological data manipulation: bash, python, R

 ## INSTRUCTIONAL METHODS AND ACTIVITIES